rfo909/RForth/ForthTutorial.md

 These words are used to create words *that create words*.
 We have already seen examples of this with the CONSTANT and VARIABLE words, which create new words (the names of the constant or variable).

-The CONSTANT and VARIABLE implementations are more effective than using CREATE and DOES> but here follows an example of how to do it.
+The CONSTANT and VARIABLE implementations are more efficient than using CREATE and DOES> but here follows an example of how to do it.

 ```